Intro to data elements

-If a data source is modified, any dependent elements may be impacted.
+If a data source is modified, any dependent elements may be affected.
 For example, if Element B uses Element A as a data source, removing a column from Element A will immediately make that column inaccessible for Element B.

-The Editor Panel
+The Editor panel

 When an element is selected, its configuration is automatically displayed in the workbook's editor panel.
 A data element's view in this panel displays all of the element's available columns.

 By default, all columns are listed under the COLUMNS section.
-To configure your element, move columns to other sections listed in the panel using either the section's + menu or dragging and dropping the column.
+To configure your element, move columns to other sections listed in the panel, using either the section's + menu or dragging and dropping the column.

 You can also view your source at any time by clicking the source popup button at the bottom of the editor panel while you element is selected.
 Use the source popup's vertical ••• menu to view, replace or edit your source.